davidmusembi/Akan-Names-generator/README.md

 ## Author
-David Musembi - Moringa software development prep
+David Musembi - Student at Moringa software development prep

 ### Description
    This is a  web application that helps one generate their Akan name based on their date of birth.
 Akan names are derived from Ghanian culture.